Vaishnavi28-coder/TSX-Unstop-Python/README.md

-# TSX-Unstop-Python
+# TSX Unstop Python Project

-This is a Python project submitted for the Unstop challenge.
+A Python-based project for the TSX submission on Unstop.
-It includes scripts, strategies, and tools as part of the TSX submission.

-## Features
-- Python-based automation
-- Modular design
-- Git version control

-## Setup
+## 📂 Files
-To run:
+- `main.py`: Main program
+- `utils.py`: Helper functions
+- `requirements.txt`: Libraries used

+## ▶️ How to Run
 ```bash
 python main.py